apple/turicreate/userguide/drawing_classifier/README.md

 two formats:

-1. Bitmap-based drawings (`dtype=turicreate.Image`): Each bitmap-based drawing must be represented as a grayscale image of any size.
-The network takes in grayscale images of size 28x28 so images of any other size will automatically be resized by the toolkit.
+1. Bitmap-based drawings (`dtype=turicreate.Image`): Each bitmap-based drawing must be represented as an image of any size.
+The network takes in grayscale images of size 28x28.
+Images of any other colorspace will automatically be converted to grayscale and images of any other size will automatically be resized, by the toolkit.

 2. Stroke-based drawings (`dtype=list`): Each stroke-based drawing must be represented as a list of strokes, where each stroke must